adharshasam/SisTech-Space/README.md

 This product was created to address the following social challenge in the SUTD X ESSEC Create4Good Hackathon 2024: **How might we effectively provide career guidance to women in tech?
 (Supported by: The Codette Project)**

-The product features below address key issues faced by entry-level women in tech.
+The product features below address key issues faced by entry-level women in tech!

 **ISSUE 1:** Representation Bias in AI Technology (specifically LLMs)